-I’m going to begin by talking about two types of memory in our long-term memory: implicit and explicit memory.
+We don't have all the answers about long-term memory, but psychologists have been able to classify them in an attempt to understand how they are stored and recalled.
+The two types of long-term memory are implicit and explicit memory.
 They contain two different types of knowledge: procedural and declarative knowledge.

 Implicit Memory is the knowledge based on previous experiences that we perform almost automatically and are difficult to share with others.
 We are usually not aware of this type of memory, instead our brains call upon it without using conscious thought.